Wolfhaize/Discord.JS-for-Noobs/01-first-steps/firststeps.md

 Next up, open your terminal, run ```node index.js``` to start the bot.
 If you see "Ready!" after a few seconds, stuff's working, and your bot should appear online on Discord.

+If it does not work, try and follow all the installation steps once again, in order, and make sure your final result is something like this: [Basic Shell](https://github.com/Wolfhaize/Discord.JS-for-Noobs/tree/main/01-first-steps/basic-shell)

 That's it!
 You're basically a Discord Developer now.
 The next step will be creating commands for your bot.